 Khelen Hum Jee Jaan Se: The film directed by Ashutosh Gowariker and released in 2010, starring Abhishek Bachchan and Deepika Padukone in lead roles, showed the journey of the Chittagong Uprising of 1930, from the awakening to its aftermath.
 Led by a school teacher, a set of revolutionaries, mostly school-going teenagers, initiated five simultaneous attacks on British strongholds in Chittagong.
 The role of Surjya Sen or Masterda is played by Abhishek Bachchan who is an eminent revolutionary leader of the Indian Republican Army Chittagong.
 Pic/Santa Banta

 Veer Savarkar: The film, based on the life of revolutionary Vinayak Damodar Savarkar, was directed by Ved Rahi and released in the year 2001, starring Shailendra Gaur in the lead role.
 It showed Savarkar heading to England to become a barrister and enrolling for his revolutionary activities in London.
-He was later shown openly opposing the British raj and getting arrested, tried escaping while being transferred to India and finishes with India's Independence.
+He was later shown openly opposing the British raj (rule) and getting arrested, tried escaping while being transferred to India and finishes with India's Independence.
 The movie had a silver jubilee at Plaza Cinema in Mumbai and Prabhat Cinema in Pune.

 Sardar: Director Ketan Mehta's finest biopic showed Paresh Rawal portraying the life of India's Iron Man Sardar Vallabhbhai Patel.
 The film illustrated Patel getting involved in the freedom struggle of India after his introduction to Mahatma Gandhi which led him to begin Satyagrahas throughout Gujarat.
 Paresh Rawal gave an epic performance in this 1993 classic